treeverse/lakeFS/docs/integrations/distcp.md

 val dataPath = s"$workDir/title.basics.parquet"

 ## Copying between S3 and lakeFS
-In order to copy between an S3 bucket and lakeFS repository, use Hadoop's [per-bucket configuration](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Configuring_different_S3_buckets_with_Per-Bucket_Configuration){:target="_blank"}.
+In order to copy between an S3 bucket and lakeFS repository, use Hadoop's [per-bucket configuration](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Configuring_different_S3_buckets_with_Per-Bucket_Configuration){:target="_blank" .button-clickable}.
 In the following examples, replace the first access key pair with your lakeFS key pair, and the second one with your AWS IAM key pair:

 ### From S3 to lakeFs